wpswings/points-and-rewards-for-woocommerce/readme.md

 ## POINTS AND REWARDS PLUGIN PLUGIN MEETS YOUR REQUIREMENT, SO
 [**Download Now**](https://downloads.wordpress.org/plugin/points-and-rewards-for-woocommerce.zip)

-**WITH THE WOOCOMMERCE REWARDS SYSTEM PLUGIN YOU CAN:**
+**WITH THE WOOCOMMERCE POINTS AND REWARDS SYSTEM PLUGIN YOU CAN:**
-* Offer points on signup, referrals, purchase, etc. to engage your customers
+* Offer points for rewards on signup, referrals, purchase, etc. to engage your customers
-* Create a membership program to reward loyal customers with exclusive offers
+* Create a membership program to reward loyal customers with exclusive membership rewards
 * Track the points transaction of every customer with a point log report
 * Manually update the points of your customers from the points table feature
 * Notify customers through email for every point transaction
-* Offer reward points in different languages with WPML Multilingual support
+* Offer WooCommerce rewards points in different languages with WPML Multilingual support
 * Change the point value for the order total and cart redemption
 * Assign a similar point value to all simple products with a global point assign feature
 * Offer a specific number of points for a set price range of the order value